 We begin the school year with the Drumduan Highland Games, field trips and visiting speakers: the emphasis always on supportive and inspiring learning environments; lively, rich learning; and developing the ability to think for oneself.
 The students in the Upper School do a whole day of outdoor pursuits each week- a chance to learn in a different environment, and challenge oneself in new ways.

 The curriculum is broad and rich- Main Lesson blocks range through the Sciences, Humanities and Arts.
 There are weekly subject lessons in English, Maths, blocks of Craft; Individual and Group Projects; Outdoor Pursuits; Horticulture and Landwork; IT, Music, Games, Bothmer exercise, class trips, and expeditions.
 The students are prepared to enter the 21stC world with enthusiasm, competence, and kindness.
 They prepare detailed and high-level portfolios for the IE certificate- giving them the opportunity to deeply explore a subject, not just cram it for exams.

 Portfolio Based Assessment

 Our students create portfolios of work which are assessed and accredited - allowing students to forge successful paths beyond school in areas and subjects which genuinely interest them.
-The outdoor pursuits and extensive crafts and practical skills they learn give them a confidence and ability in skills and professions far beyond arts and crafts.
+The outdoor pursuits and extensive crafts, and practical skills they learn give them confidence and ability in skills and professions far beyond arts and crafts.

 Having experienced learning whilst immersed in nature, many of our upper school students are naturally drawn to issues related to sustainability, human connection to nature, landscape or the environment.